skip to main content

 Quality Counts Solano

-Solano County Office of Education is a partner in the Quality Counts in Solano Early Care and Education program.
+Solano County Office of Education is the lead agency in the Quality Counts in Solano Early Care and Education program.
 Quality Counts helps to enhance the quality of early learning and care environments for young children.
-Early learning programs that participate in Quality Counts can get assistance in improving outcomes for children through system-wide approaches to enhancing programs.
+Early learning programs participating in Quality Counts Solano can get assistance in improving outcomes for children through system-wide approaches to enhancing programs.
 Click to learn more.

 Solano Child Care Planning Council (LPC)

-The primary mission of the Solano County Child Care Planning Council (Solano LPC) is to plan for child care and child development services based on the needs of families in the local community and to ensure that all families and children in Solano County have access to quality and affordable child care and child development services.
-Click HERE to learn more.
+The primary mission of the Solano Child Care Planning Council (Solano LPC) is to plan for child care and child development services based on the needs of families in the local community and to ensure that all families and children in Solano County have access to quality and affordable child care and child development services.

 Transitional Kindergarten (TK) & Kindergarten